CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 74.7.=[G/Z/paras/s2]

-74.8.sec=For high-{_risk} {_AI_systems} listed in point 1 of Annex III to this Regulation, in so far as the systems are used for {_law_enforcement} purposes, border management and justice and democracy, and for high-{_risk} {_AI_systems} listed in points 6, 7 and 8 of Annex III to this Regulation, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the competent data protection supervisory authorities under Regulation (EU) 2016/679 or Directive (EU) 2016/680, or any other authority designated pursuant to the same conditions laid down in Articles 41 to 44 of Directive (EU) 2016/680.
+74.8.sec=For high-{_risk} {_AI_systems} listed in point 1 of Annex {Annex.III.Xnum} to this Regulation, in so far as the systems are used for {_law_enforcement} purposes, border management and justice and democracy, and for high-{_risk} {_AI_systems} listed in points 6, 7 and 8 of Annex {Annex.III.Xnum} to this Regulation, Member States shall designate as market surveillance authorities for the purposes of this Regulation either the competent data protection supervisory authorities under Regulation (EU) 2016/679 or Directive (EU) 2016/680, or any other authority designated pursuant to the same conditions laid down in Articles 41 to 44 of Directive (EU) 2016/680.
 Market surveillance activities shall in no way affect the independence of judicial authorities, or otherwise interfere with their activities when acting in their judicial capacity.

 74.9.sec=Where Union institutions, bodies, offices or agencies fall within the scope of this Regulation, the European Data Protection Supervisor shall act as their {_market_surveillance_authority}, except in relation to the Court of Justice of the European Union acting in its judicial capacity.

-74.10.sec=Member States shall facilitate coordination between market surveillance authorities designated under this Regulation and other relevant national authorities or bodies which supervise the application of Union harmonisation legislation listed in Annex I, or in other Union law, that might be relevant for the high-{_risk} {_AI_systems} referred to in Annex III.
+74.10.sec=Member States shall facilitate coordination between market surveillance authorities designated under this Regulation and other relevant national authorities or bodies which supervise the application of Union harmonisation legislation listed in Annex {Annex.I.Xnum}, or in other Union law, that might be relevant for the high-{_risk} {_AI_systems} referred to in Annex {Annex.III.Xnum}.

 74.11.sec=Market surveillance authorities and the Commission shall be able to propose joint activities, including joint investigations, to be conducted by either market surveillance authorities or market surveillance authorities jointly with the Commission, that have the aim of promoting compliance, identifying non-compliance, raising awareness or providing guidance in relation to this Regulation with respect to specific categories of high-{_risk} {_AI_systems} that are found to present a serious {_risk} across two or more Member States in accordance with Article 9 of Regulation (EU) 2019/1020.
 The {_AI_Office} shall provide coordination support for joint investigations.